bridgeshayes/bridgeshayes/README.md

 ## Hi there, my name is Garrett Hayes 👋

 ## About Me
-- I am a Senior Computer Science Major at Tennessee Technological University working to become a Full Stack Developer.
+- Senior Computer Science Major at Tennessee Technological University

 - [LinkedIn](https://www.linkedin.com/in/garrett-bridges-hayes/)